Skip to main content

 ComponentPurposeDetails

-28BYJ-48 Stepper Motor + ULN2003 DriverLoad liftingRaises or lowers the crane's load
+28BYJ-48 Stepper Motor + ULN2003 DriverLoad liftingRaises or lowers the crane's load with button input

-Header Pins (2x40p)WiringClean motor and sensor connections
+Header Pins (2x40p)WiringEnables clean prototyping and secure connections

 Hardware Overview